 Tintin Wulia, Artist and post-doctoral fellow at HDK/Academy of Design and Crafts and School of Global Studies, University of Gothenburg.

-Proposals should be submitted via the form here.
+Complete works should be submitted via the form here.
+Please add an abstract in the notes section of the form.

 Parse encourages experimental forms of research publication including artistic research and practice led research.
 We invite academic research articles (6000 – 8000 words), essays, creative writing, all forms of graphic visualization, photography, audio work, videos, interactive work, and other creative works.
 Contributions will be published online.
 All contributions will pass through an open peer review process.